 - Creating Support

 Cheyney University of Pennsylvania was founded in 1837 on this date.
-Though not issuing degrees when founded, it is the oldest American institution of higher education founded for African American students.
-It is one the more than 100 Historically Black Colleges and Universities in the United States.
+Though not issuing degrees when founded, it is the oldest American institution of higher education founded for Black students.
+It is one the more than 100 Historically Black Colleges and Universities (HBCU) in the United States.

-Cheyney it holds a unique position within the American higher education community.
+Originally named the Institute for Colored Youth it was founded in the city of Philadelphia, Pennsylvania; soon after moving to Delaware County, Pennsylvania, and changing its name to Cheyney.
+It holds a unique position within the American higher education community.
 It was established in 1837 through a bequest from Richard Humphreys, a Philadelphia Quaker, who wished to see that young people "of African descent" have access to education.
 Located first in Philadelphia, the institution was moved to its present location (25 miles west of the city) in 1903.

 Black American Colleges and Universities: